scholarslab/engl-5559/tschurr/README.md

 Hannickel, Erica.
 Empire of Vines: Wine Culture in America.
 University of Pennsylvania Press, 2013.

+Hilgard, W. Eugene.
+Drawing from: “The Phylloxera or Grapevine Louse, and the Remedies for its Ravages.”
+Report to the Board of Regents of The University of California College of Agriculture, 1880.

 Johnson, Hugh, and Robinson, Jancis.
 The World Atlas of Wine.
 8th ed., Octopus Publishing, 2019.

 Pauly, Phillip J. Fruits and Plains: The Horticultural Transformation of America.
 Harvard University Press, 2007.